 Nextiva Plans & Pricing

-Nextiva’s pricing model offers more flexible plans, which vary slightly depending on the number of users.
+Nextiva’s pricing model offers more flexible plans and a relatively affordable entry tier, with more advanced plans adding functionality.
 This makes Nextiva a strong choice for businesses that want to scale, as its pricing remains affordable alongside growth.

-For the best rate, we recommend choosing an annual billing option, which is reflected below.
+For the best rate, we recommend selecting an annual billing option, as shown below.
 Remember, you can change your service anytime, so if you find that your current plan no longer suits your growing needs, reach out to your Client Success Manager.

 Nextiva also offers contact center solutions for businesses with growing support or sales teams.